MAX MALLIN QC

-- Max is currently acting for a client seeking very substantial damages against one of the high street banks and other parties for their participation in a fraudulent scheme to pressure the client into selling his shares in a a large private company owned and controlled by him at an undervalue.
+- Max recently acted for a client seeking very substantial damages against one of the high street banks and other parties for their participation in a fraudulent scheme to pressure the client into selling his shares in a a large private company owned and controlled by him at an undervalue.

-- Max is currently advising an individual claiming compensation from his bank for money fraudulently misappropriated from the client’s online bank account in respect of his claim against.
+- Max recently advised an individual claiming compensation from his bank for money fraudulently misappropriated from the client’s online bank account in respect of his claim against.

 - Brainbox Digital Limited v Backbord Media & Ors.
 Max acted for the Claimant in this claim for damages for breach of contract and/or restitution arising out of a contract between the Claimant and the Defendants for the supply to the Claimant of specified digital services.
-It was the Claimants case that the Defendants had obtained payment under the contract by fraud and, in July 2017, Max applied for and obtained a without notice freezing and proprietary injunction.
-Permission to enforce these orders out of the jurisdiction was obtained and after further interlocutory skirmishing (including an application for security for costs and to fortify the Claimant’s cross-undertaking in damages) the case settled in December 2017.
+It was the Claimants case that the Defendants had obtained payment under the contract by fraud, Max applied for and obtained a without notice freezing and proprietary injunction.
+Permission to enforce these orders out of the jurisdiction was obtained and after further interlocutory skirmishing (including an application for security for costs and to fortify the Claimant’s cross-undertaking in damages).

 - ICF v Mistry.
 Max acted for the Claimant in this claim for damages/equitable compensation against an ex-director of the claimant company.
 Max obtained a freezing injunction on very short notice in March 2016.